ethandeg/MyLanguageLearner/readme.md

 #### Can learn more than 10 languages (more coming soon...)

 #### The server flow works so that a user's requests are authenticated, authorized and sent back with either the requested information or messaging.

+### Installation
+To install, and get the app working, just:
+* clone the backend repository
+* go to the root directory and then type npm install
+* run the sql file in the ./sql folder called MyLanguageLearner.sql
+* node server.js or nodemon server.js
+* Then follow the steps on the readme for our frontend at - https://github.com/ethandeg/MyLanguageLearner-frontend

+### tests
+To run tests, all you need to do is from the root directory, type jest -i.
+You need Jest downloaded on your computer, and supertest is one of the dev file dependencies

 ### Stack